nikbearbrown/branding-and-ai/chapters/03-jungian-brand-archetypes-as-a-system.md

 **W1.
 Archetype Identification (Single Brand)**
 Choose one brand you interact with daily — an app, a grocery product, a clothing brand, anything with a visible identity.
 Using the five-input procedure from Part IV, identify its archetype.
 Write two sentences: one naming the archetype and the specific evidence that led you there, one naming the shadow and describing what early-warning behavior would look like for that brand.

-*Tests Objectives 2 and 4.*
+*Tests Objectives 2 and 4.
+Difficulty: Low.*
-*Difficulty: Low.*

 **W2.
 Shadow Matching**
 For each of the following shadow descriptions, name the archetype it belongs to and explain in one sentence the structural relationship between the archetype's strength and its shadow:

-- A brand that was once celebrated for its expertise starts refusing to acknowledge when it was wrong.
+- A brand once celebrated for its expertise starts refusing to acknowledge when it was wrong.
-- A brand that was once celebrated for its rebellious energy starts advocating for disruption without any coherent alternative.
+- A brand once celebrated for its rebellious energy starts advocating for disruption without any coherent alternative.
-- A brand that was once celebrated for its service starts implying that customers are ungrateful.
+- A brand once celebrated for its service starts implying that customers are ungrateful.

-*Tests Objective 4.*
+*Tests Objective 4.
+Difficulty: Low.*
-*Difficulty: Low.*

 **W3.
 Quick Drift Diagnosis**
 Read the following scenario and answer the two questions below: